davidzwa/F446_ProtoBufDevice/README.md

 ## Acknowledgments

 * This repository was forked from [LoRaMac-node](https://github.com/Lora-net/LoRaMac-node/tree/master)
+* It makes good use of Efficient UART and Flash serialization interface using [EmbeddedProto](https://github.com/Embedded-AMS/EmbeddedProto) by the company Embedded AMS
 * The mbed (https://mbed.org/) project was used at the beginning as source of inspiration.
 * This program uses the AES algorithm implementation (http://www.gladman.me.uk/) by Brian Gladman.